What is Counselling? How does Counselling work?

 Counsellors in GCC keep in contact with the client between sessions through E-mail exchanges, support, and updates.

 Can I stop my counselling sessions?

-Your counsellor/therapist, being the informed professional, will dictate the direction and the pace of the counselling sessions.
+Your counsellor/therapist, being the informed professional, will lead the direction and the pace of the counselling sessions.
 However, you as the client, will have the final say on whether to proceed with the sessions or not.
-You, as the client, have the sole right to continue or discontinue with the counselling sessions.
+You, as the client, have the sole right to continue or discontinue the counselling sessions.